Mozambican nationality law: Post-independence (1975–present)

 Mozambique officially became independent on 25 June 1975.
 Five days prior to independence, the Marxist Constitution of the Popular Republic of Mozambique and 1975 Nationality Law were accepted by the ruling party, the Liberation Front of Mozambique (Frente de Libertação de Moçambique, FRELIMO).
 Despite constitutional provisions for equality, under the Nationality Law, children could only obtain nationality maternally if their mother was a member of FRELIMO and had participated in the independence struggle.
 No such provision was required to obtain nationality through a father.
-Those who were domiciled in Mozambique at independence, or established a domicile there within 90 days of independence were granted nationality, unless their parents were foreigners living in Mozambique as part of their service to a foreign government.
-From independence children born in the country to a parent who was born in Mozambique, or to unknown or stateless parents, acquired Mozambican nationality.
+Those who were domiciled in Mozambique at independence, or established a domicile there within 90 days of independence, were granted nationality, unless their parents were foreigners living in Mozambique as part of their service to a foreign government.
+Children born in the country to a parent who was born in Mozambique, or to unknown or stateless parents, acquired Mozambican nationality.
 Children born abroad could only acquire nationality paternally, unless their mother had worked in the independence movement.
-Foreign women who married Mozambican men acquired their nationality, but were required to renounce other nationality upon marriage.
-Foreign men married to a Mozambican woman could not acquire nationality upon marriage and if a Mozambican women married a foreigner, she automatically lost her Mozambican nationality.
+Foreign women who married Mozambican men acquired their nationality, but were required to renounce their other nationality upon marriage.
+Foreign men married to a Mozambican woman could not acquire nationality upon marriage, and if a Mozambican woman married a foreigner, she automatically lost her Mozambican nationality.
 The law barred dual nationality and required the loss of Mozambican nationality upon the acquisition of other nationality.
 On 16 August 1975, the Nationality Regulation (Decreto No. 3/75) was passed to specify implementation procedures for the Nationality Law.

 The Nationality Law was amended on 6 April 1982 (Lei No. 2/82) to allow persons who had previously lost Mozambican nationality to repatriate if they returned to the country, established a domicile and could verify that they had reassimilated into the society.
 It was amended again on 21 December 1987 (Lei No. 16/87) to reduce gender discrimination.
 The amendment of that date, allowed children born abroad to acquire nationality through their mother; eliminated the requirement for women who married foreigners to automatically lose their Mozambican nationality; and provided a means for women who had previously lost their Mozambican nationality to reacquire it be renouncing any other nationality.
 In 1988, a clarification of the 1988 amendment was sent from the Ministry of Justice, confirming that women who had lost their nationality through marriage could repatriate by submitting a request to the Central Registry Office with proof they had not acquired their spouse's nationality, or with a renunciation of the spouse's nationality.
-All other persons wishing to repatriate who had lost nationality, had to submit a request to the Minister of Interior, which would be evaluated by the Ministry of Foreign Affairs under the same guidelines as regular naturalization.
+All other persons wishing to repatriate who had lost nationality had to submit a request to the Minister of Interior, which would be evaluated by the Ministry of Foreign Affairs under the same guidelines as regular naturalization.